Vayeilekh: Long-Term Prophecy

 The new leader of the Israelites has more energy than Moses.
 If Joshua knew that is charges were going to abandon God and go after idols again, wouldn’t he do something to mitigate the situation?

-I have noticed that then I am about to begin a new enterprise, I feel nervous and I crave encouragement.
+I have noticed that when I am about to begin a new enterprise, I feel nervous and I crave encouragement.
 I do not need someone to tell me the project will fail; I can easily imagine that myself.
 If an authority figure confirmed my fears, I might give up prematurely.

 For everything there is a season: a time to release and accept, and a time to be brave and resolute.
 In the Torah portion Vayeilekh, God knows which time it is for Moses, and which time it is for Joshua.